9-Yr-Old Girl with ASD Significantly Decreases Self-stimulation Behaviors

 After experiencing the rhythmic movements and isometric activities, CiCi is described by her therapist and caregivers as more attentive, energetic, motivated to engage in her environment, smiling and laughing more often, as well as significantly decreased self-stimulation behaviors.
 Under most circumstances, unless she’s asleep, CiCi will continuously vocalize high pitched sounds, except during and briefly after rhythmic movements.

 Now, in CiCi’s plan of care during therapeutic interventions and daily home routines, therapists and caregivers are able to use rhythmic movements and isometric activities [from the Brain and Sensory Foundations course] as a way to increase her motivation and performance for daily living skills such as dressing, hygiene, and self-grooming with more independence.
-Understanding how these rhythmic and isometric experiences affect the body and brain development provide a key to other ways we may be able to help individuals like CiCi who has similar experiences.
+Understanding how these rhythmic and isometric experiences affect the body and brain development provide a key to other ways we may be able to help individuals like CiCi who have similar experiences.

 [Edited for length and clarity, emphasis added]